Tecumseh, Shawnee War Chief (1768-1813)

 Rise of the Indian Confederacy

 Following the Treaty of Fort Wayne in 1809, which saw three million acres of Native American land ceded to the United States by a delegation of Indians, Tecumseh developed the concept of an Indian Confederacy, under which terms no land could be sold unless all tribes agreed.
-He and the Prophet were quite successful in their efforts to uniting tribes against U.S. expansion.
+He and the Prophet were quite successful in their efforts to unite tribes against U.S. expansion.
 The British, watching from the other side of the border, were understandably supportive of this endeavour.

 The Indian Confederacy obviously was a thorn in the side of the U.S. government and by 1810 he was in direct conflict with William Henry Harrison, governor of Indiana and future president of the United States, and signatory on the sale of the three million acres.
 He met with Harrison and demanded rescission of the land; Harrison refused.